icecc/icecream/README.md

 Using icecream in heterogeneous environments
 -----------------------------------------------------------------------------------------------------------------------------------------

-If you are running icecream daemons (note: they _all_ must be running as root.
-In the future icecream might gain the ability to know when machines can't accept a different env, but for now it is all or nothing ) in the same icecream network but on machines with incompatible compiler versions you have to tell icecream which environment you are using.
+If you are running icecream daemons in the same icecream network but on machines with incompatible compiler versions, icecream needs to send your build environment to remote machines (note: they _all_ must be running as root.
+In the future icecream might gain the ability to know when machines can't accept a different env, but for now it is all or nothing).

+Under normal circumstances this is handled transparently by the icecream daemon, which will prepare a tarball with the environment when needed.
+This is the recommended way, as the daemon will also automatically update the tarball whenever your compiler changes.

+If you want to handle this manually for some reason, you have to tell icecream which environment you are using.
 Use

       icecc --build-native